ResearchComputing/odor2action/docs/source/main/index.md

 4. Via <a href="https://www.globus.org" target="_blank">Globus</a> (transfer files to/from PetaLibrary or other CURC filesystems)

 _See the [Quick Start Guide](#span-style-color-green-quick-start-guide-span) to access CURC resources via gateways._

-## Definitions

-### <a href="https://oit.colorado.edu/services/identity-access-management/identikey" target="_blank">IdentiKey</a>
-_An IdentiKey consists of a CU Boulder username and an IdentiKey password.
-An IdentiKey is the credential that uniquely identifies you to online services and campus computing facilities so that they may grant you access._

-### <a href="https://www.colorado.edu/rc/resources/summit" target="_blank">RMACC Summit</a>
-_An NSF-funded supercomputer operated by CURC and freely available to CU users and affiliates._

-### <a href="https://www.colorado.edu/rc/resources/blanca" target="_blank">Blanca</a>
-_The CURC condo computing service "Blanca" offers researchers the opportunity to purchase and own compute nodes that will be operated as part of a shared cluster.
-The aggregate cluster is made available to all condo partners while maintaining priority for the owner of each node.
-Odor2Action owns a Blanca node for use by O2A affiliates._

-### <a href="https://www.colorado.edu/rc/resources/petalibrary" target="_blank">PetaLibrary</a>
-_A CURC service that enables the storage, archival, and sharing of research data.
-It is available at a subsidized cost to any researcher affiliated with the University of Colorado Boulder.
-The Odor2Action project owns a PetaLibrary allocation for use by O2A affiliates._

-### <a href="https://www.globus.org" target="_blank">Globus</a>
-_A web-based service that enables quick and intuitive data transfer and sharing between endpoints._

-### <a href="https://docs.globus.org/faq/globus-connect-endpoints/#what_is_an_endpoint" target="_blank">Endpoint</a>
-_An "endpoint" is a Globus term referring to one of the two file transfer locations – either the source or the destination – between which files can move.
-Once a resource (server, cluster, storage system, laptop, or other system) is defined as an endpoint, it will be available to authorized users who can transfer files to or from this endpoint._

-### <a href="https://www.colorado.edu/rc/resources/enginframe" target="_blank">EnginFrame cluster</a>

-_The CURC EnginFrame cluster provides a 3d-accelerated remote desktop environment on an Nvidia GPU-equipped compute node hosted by CURC.
-Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the CURC EnginFrame supports the use of common visualization applications in a typical desktop environment (e.g. Matlab, Rstudio) using only a web browser._

-### <a href="https://www.colorado.edu/rc/resources/jupyterhub" target="_blank">JupyterHub</a>
-_JupyterHub is a multi-user server for Jupyter (formerly known as IPython) notebooks.
-It provides a web service that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-CURC hosts a JupyterHub environment that enables researchers to utilize CURC-hosted storage and computing resources._

 # <span style="color:green">QUICK START GUIDE</span>